 During your day at sea, make the most of the many services and activities on board.
 Treat yourself to a moment of relaxation in the spa or stay in shape in the fitness center.
 Depending on the season, let yourself be tempted by the swimming pool or a spot of sunbathing.
 This day without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, to do some shopping in the boutique, or to meet the PONANT photographers in their dedicated space.
 As for lovers of the open sea, they will be able to visit the ship’s upper deck to admire the spectacle of the waves and perhaps be lucky enough to observe marine species.
 A truly enchanted interlude, combining comfort, rest, and entertainment.

 The volcanic islands of the Antipodes Island group lie 860 km to the southeast of New.
 The group belongs to New Zealand's Subantarctic Islands and consists of one main island, Antipodes Island, Bollons Island to the north, and numerous small islets and stacks.
 The islands are home to a wide variety of sea and land bird species including two species of parakeet.
 The seabirds range from the tiny storm petrel to the Antipodean wandering albatross, one of the largest flying birds in the world.
 There are also significant populations of erect-crested and rockhopper penguins.
 Landing on the Antipodes is prohibited.
-If time and weather permit, you will have the opportunity to explore the coastal environments and view the prolific wildlife from our fleet of zodiacs.
+If time and weather permit, you will have the opportunity to explore the coastal environments and view the prolific wildlife from the fleet of zodiacs.

 During your day at sea, make the most of the many services and activities on board.
 Treat yourself to a moment of relaxation in the spa or stay in shape in the fitness center.
 Depending on the season, let yourself be tempted by the swimming pool or a spot of sunbathing.
 This day without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, to do some shopping in the boutique, or to meet the PONANT photographers in their dedicated space.
 As for lovers of the open sea, they will be able to visit the ship’s upper deck to admire the spectacle of the waves and perhaps be lucky enough to observe marine species.
 A truly enchanted interlude, combining comfort, rest, and entertainment.